 Maintaining the data integrity of supplies throughout the supply chain is a prerequisite yet cumbersome.
 Around 67% of laboratories have reported more than a 3% loss of revenue due to error-prone manual data handling regarding supplies.
 The lack of a skilled workforce is a primary reason behind this issue.

 Healthcare supply chains mostly have multiple chains of distributors.
 A single product can have multiple distributors and a single distributor can provide multiple products.
 Maintaining error-free data about suppliers and finances is complex.
 Employees in the supply chain typically enter data manually, and since the process is repetitive and interconnected, errors are unavoidable.
 In addition, many infringements remain unnoticed as it involves multiple departments and approvals.

-Allocating & managing finances with such data can affect every workflow and can result in hefty unnecessary costs.
-This issue is primarily seen in multi-center enterprises because there isn’t much-centralized procurement that can improve operations and decrease cash leakages.
+Allocating & managing finances with such data can affect every workflow and result in unnecessary costs.
+This issue is primarily seen in multi-center enterprises because there isn’t much-centralized procurement that can improve operations and decrease cash leakages

 The emergence of cloud and software-based solutions has come to the rescue in these testing times.
-Multiple innovative solutions have en-cashed the power of data.
+Multiple innovative healthcare supply chain solutions have en-cashed the power of data.
 With the deployment of these solutions, healthcare organizations can store, manage and optimize their data through a single comprehensive platform.
 It allows them to understand demands and streamline all operations including the supply chain.
 All digital advancements are 92 percent focused on hospitals.
-Be it HIMS (Hospital Information Management System), dedicated finance management software or other new-age technologies in supply chain management hospitals have received a fair share of growth.
+Be it HIMS (Hospital Information Management System), dedicated finance management software, or other new-age healthcare supply chain technology hospitals have received a fair share of growth.

 For Medical Laboratories: